How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Account Information Section

-One thing: keep your account number private.
-Scammers can use it to switch your service without permission.
+One warning: keep your account number private.
+Scammers use it to switch your service without permission.
 It happens.

 Billing Period and Due Date